AnthonyvW/FORGE/README.md

 | Creality CR-10S Pro v2  | Marlin   | 300 × 300 × 400   | Fully tested; camera mount file not available          |
 | Anycubic Kobra Max      | Marlin   | 400 × 400 × 450   | Fully tested; camera mount file not available.
 Note that this is for the V1 version and not the new V3 version.          |
 ---

-## Request a New Camera Mount

-If your 3D printer model isn't listed above and you'd like to see a compatible camera mount designed,
-please [open a GitHub issue](https://github.com/AnthonyvW/FORGE/issues/new?template=mount-request.md) with the following details:

-- Printer make and model
-- Firmware version (Marlin recommended)
-- Link to official technical specs or mechanical drawings (if available)
-- Bed size and carriage dimensions
-- Photos and measurements of the **print head carriage (with the print head removed)**

-> 📷 Having good reference images or CAD models significantly improves the chance of a usable mount being developed!
->
-> Note : I cannot test if the mount fits myself without the printer, so you must have a 3D printer yourself, preferably one that's not being used for this.
----

 ### ⚠️ Incompatible or Unverified Setups